cssnano/cssnano/CONTRIBUTING.md

 than nothing at all.
 Helping us to review means less time is wasted by all of us if a buggy release is cut.

-### Talk with us!

-We have an [online chat][chat] where you can ask questions or discuss features;
-help us by joining the chat, and answer any questions that the community may have.
-Feel free to ask any questions of your own!

-## How you can support us
+## Support us

-If you don't have time to contribute to the project directly, you can also help us out by starring the repository, or [follow us on Twitter][twitter].
+If you don't have time to contribute to the project directly, you can also help us out by starring the repository.
 Word of mouth really does mean a lot to us!

 You can also [help support us financially](/docs/support-us/).